THE CONNECTOR TRAIL

 The "Connector Trail" is a more recently added trail that helps backpackers avoid hiking the Kolob Terrace Road between the Hop Valley Trailhead and the Wildcat Canyon Trailhead.
 Starting at the Hop Valley Trailhead, the mostly-level trail heads east and crosses the road to wander through the golden fields of Lee Valley.
 This area offers a great view of Pine Valley Peak and the West Temple far in the distance.
 (Note: Much of Lee Valley is a private inset of land within the park, so stick to the trail for this section.)

-Pine Valley Peak stands tall above the Connector Trail (Zion National Park) -- © 2007 Joe Braun Photography
+The Connector Trail photo (Zion National Park) -- © 2007 Joe Braun Photography

 Soon enough, the trail starts ascending out of the valley through some interesting slickrock formations.
 The trail then heads past the northeastern base of Pine Valley Peak and through a beautiful dark pine forest before it finally joins up with the Wildcat Canyon Trail.
 Total elevation gain between the Hop Valley Trailhead and the Wildcat Canyon Trail: 500 feet.
 (When looking at a map, the Connector Trail appears to come close to the Wildcat Canyon Trailhead, but there is a significant elevation difference.)